processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## oauth_issue_token

-Issue an oauth token for the given jid
+Issue an OAuth token for the given JID

 __Arguments:__

-- *jid* :: string : Jid for which issue token
+- *jid* :: string : JID for which issue token
 - *ttl* :: integer : Time to live of generated token in seconds
 - *scopes* :: string : List of scopes to allow, separated by ';'